2011 West Virginia Mountaineers football team

-The 2011 West Virginia Mountaineers football team represented West Virginia University in the 2011 NCAA Division I FBS football season as members of the Big East Conference.
-The Mountaineers were led by Dana Holgorsen, who was in his first season as head coach.
-West Virginia played their home games on Mountaineer Field at Milan Puskar Stadium in Morgantown, West Virginia.
-They finished the season 10–3, 5–2 in Big East play to earn a share of the Big East Conference championship with Cincinnati and Louisville.
-The Mountaineers, in their final season in the Big East before moving to the Big 12 the following season, earned the league's automatic berth in the BCS due to being the highest ranked of the Big East champions in the final BCS rankings.
-They were invited to the Orange Bowl for the first time ever where they defeated Clemson 70–33.
-This was the third victory for West Virginia in three BCS games played in the BCS era (having won BCS bowls in 2006 and 2008), while the 70 points in the Orange Bowl set a record for most points scored in a bowl game (which was matched by Army in 2018).
+The 2011 West Virginia Mountaineers football team represented West Virginia University as a member of the Big East Conference during the 2011 NCAA Division I FBS football season.
+Led by first-year head coach Dana Holgorsen, the Mountaineers compiled an overall record of 10–3 with a mark of 5–2 in conference play, sharing the Big East title with Cincinnati and Louisville.
+West Virginia earned the conference's Bowl Championship Series (BCS) as the highest ranked of the Big East co-champions in the final BCS rankings.
+The Mountaineers were invited to the Orange Bowl, where they beat Clemson, 70–33.
+This was the third victory for West Virginia in three BCS games, while the 70 points in the Orange Bowl set a record for most points scored in any bowl game; this was later matched by Army in the 2018 Armed Forces Bowl.
+The team played home games at Milan Puskar Stadium in Morgantown, West Virginia.

-Previous season

-The 2010 West Virginia Mountaineers finished the season at 9–4 with a 5–2 record in Big East play.
-They shared the 2010 Big East Football Championship with Pittsburgh and Connecticut, with Connecticut earning the Big East BCS bid by way of tie-breaker.
-The Mountaineers were invited to the Champs Sports Bowl where they were defeated by North Carolina State 23–7.

-Pre-season
+The 2011 season was West Virginia last in the Big East as the Mountaineers joined the Big 12 Conference in 2012.